surniaulula/wpsso/readme.txt

 = 3.37.3-dev3 =

 (2016/11/16) Updated the "Plugin Setup Guide and Notes".
+Updated hard minimum and recommended minimum WordPress and PHP versions.
 Added a sharing URL argument to the SucomUtil::get_mod_salt() method for cases where the $mod id is false.

 = 3.37.2-1 =